 In identified "hard-to-fill" positions in the District, teachers with experience beyond the five years allowed in this section may be hired and given credit for up to ten (10) years of experience (as outlined in 4141 (E)(1) above) [i.e., initial placement up to step 11 (eleven) on the Schedule].
-All teachers hired in any given school year for such "hard-to-fill" positions shall be given full credit for their prior experience up to ten (10) years if any other new hire in such position in that school year is given credit beyond the normal five (5) years of experience credit provided in this policy.
+In addition, in identified "extremely hard-to-fill" positions in the District, teachers with experience beyond the five years allowed in this section may be hired and given credit for up to twelve (12) years of experience (as outlined in 4141 (E)(1) above) [i.e., initial placement up to step 13 (thirteen) on the Schedule].
+All teachers hired in any given school year for such "hard-to-fill" (or "extremely hard-to-fill") positions shall be given full credit for their prior experience up to ten (10) years (or twelve (12) years) if any other new hire in such position in that school year is given credit beyond the normal five (5) years of experience credit provided in this policy.

-Annually, the District shall communicate with the Association President (or designee) the positions that have been identified as "hard-to-fill" positions prior to hiring for the upcoming school year.
+Annually, the District shall communicate with the Association President (or designee) the positions that have been identified as "hard-to-fill" and "extremely hard-to-fill" positions prior to hiring for the upcoming school year.

-This communication shall include the basis for the identification of positions as "hard-to-fill;" i.e., number of applications on file for such positions, special requirements of the position, etc. Such communications shall be made on a regular basis, as needed, throughout the hiring for the following year.
+This communication shall include the basis for the identification of positions as "hard-to-fill" and "extremely hard-to-fill;" i.e., number of applications on file for such positions, special requirements of the position, etc. Such communications shall be made on a regular basis, as needed, throughout the hiring for the following year.

-Additionally, not later than September 1 of each school year and the first of each month thereafter if such hiring is applicable, the District shall provide to the

-Association, in writing, a list of the names, position/assignment, building/facility, and cell placement for each person hired under this provision.
+Additionally, not later than September 1 of each school year and the first of each month thereafter if such hiring is applicable, the District shall provide to the Association, in writing, a list of the names, position/assignment, building/facility, and cell placement for each person hired under this provision.

-Both the Association and the District agree that the time of the hiring shall not be a basis for defining a position as "hard-to-fill."
-That is, unfilled positions that were not considered "hard-to-fill" in May shall not become "hard-to-fill" simply because they are still not filled in August.
+Both the Association and the District agree that the time of the hiring shall not be a basis for defining a position as "hard-to-fill" or "extremely hard-to-fill."
+That is, unfilled positions that were not considered "hard-to-fill" or "extremely hard-to-fill" in May shall not become "hard-to-fill" or "extremely hard-to-fill" in May shall not become "hard-to-fill" or "extremely hard-to-fill" in August.